-Management of Early Alert (EA), Watch List (WL) & Impaired Non-Performing Loans (NPL) - The Group has a well-defined process for identification of EA, WL & NPL accounts and dealing with them effectively.
-There are policies which govern credit grading of EA, WL & NPL accounts and impairment, in line with IFRS and regulatory guidelines.
+Management of Early Alert (EA), Watch List (WL) and Impaired Non-Performing Loans (NPL)

+The Group has a well-defined process for identification of EA, WL and NPL accounts and dealing with them effectively.
+There are policies which govern credit grading of these accounts and their impairment, in line with IFRS and regulatory guidelines.
+Once an account has be classified as NPL, it is assessed for recoverability by an independent Group Financial Restructuring and Remedial (FRR) unit reporting directly to Group Chief Risk Officer ('GCRO') to ascertain commensurate levels of provisions.